Let Girls Learn

 What is Equality Now doing about this?

 In 2018, Equality Now, along with Women Against Violence Exploitation in Society (WAVES), Child Welfare Society, and the Institute for Human Rights and Development in Africa filed a case in the Economic Community of West African States (ECOWAS) Court of Justice against Sierra Leone’s ban on pregnant girls attending school.
-The case came before the Court on May 6, 2019 and a verdict is expected on December 12th 2019.
+In December 2019, the court found that the government of Sierra Leone breached the right of pregnant girls to education by prohibiting pregnant school girls from accessing school.

 Additionally, Equality Now continues to work with our partners in the region to increase awareness of the issue in Sierra Leone and around the world and to amplify the voices of girls who have been affected by the ban.